yuvraj-arch/json-base64-vscode/README.md

 # Json Base64 Encoder and Decoder README

-This extension is used to decode base64 to formatted json and endcode json to base64
+This extension is used to decode base64 to formatted json and encode json to base64

 ## Features